-In the event that a situation arises, either on or off campus, that in the judgment of the College, constitutes an emergency or dangerous situation involving an immediate, ongoing, or continuous threat to the health or safety of students, faculty, administration, and/or staff, tenants, a (campus wide) "timely warning" (emergency notification) will be issued without delay while taking into account the safety of students, faculty, and staff.
-The only exception is if the warning will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to, or mitigate the emergency.
-This warning will be issued through the College email system, public address system, student portal at https://my.peirce.edu, or other means deemed appropriate by the college.
-Alerts will also be sent out via text message for students who opt into the system
+In the event that a situation arises, either on or off campus, that in the judgment of the College, constitutes an emergency or dangerous situation involving an immediate, ongoing, or continuous threat to the health or safety of students, faculty, administration, and/or staff, tenants, a (campus wide) "timely warning" (emergency notification) will be issued to all individuals in our suite through a verbal announcement, and second, an email and emergency text.
+This warning will be issued through the College email system, student portal at https://my.peirce.edu, or other means deemed appropriate by the College.
+Alerts will also be sent out via text message for students who opt into the system.
+Anyone with information warranting a timely warning should inform the Primary Emergency Warden and, if the threat is imminent, follow the Standard Emergency Protocols (listed above).